| Sheffield

 SPIRIT: Spatially

-aware information retrieval on the Internet
+aware information retrieval on the Internet SPIRIT will investigate the applications

 of geographical information systems (GIS) to enhance text-based